Book Summary: The Elephant in the Brain by Kevin Simler and Robin Hanson

 The fifth chapter of the book explores the power of hidden motives in shaping our lives.
 The authors argue that hidden motives often play a key role in important life decisions, such as career choices, romantic relationships, and political beliefs.
 They argue that our hidden desires often drive us to make choices that are not in our best interest, as we are not aware of the true motives that drive our behavior.

-See also Book Summary: Making a Psychopath by Mark Freestone
+See also Book Summary: Why Everyone (Else) Is a Hypocrite by Robert Kurzban

 Conclusion